 Mothers are very passionate about certain ideas.
 My mother loves organic products and handicrafts.
 She is an environmentalist at heart.
-She supports farmers, craftsmen and potters.
+She supports farmers, craftsmen, and potters.

 This Mother’s Day I’m taking her endeavours to the next level by giving her the stocks of the company which has the same philosophy as hers.

 Be her CA or Tax Consultant for a day.
-Asses what she owns.
+Assess what she owns.
 Calculate if she has any debt.
-By that I mean if she keeps an account with the neighbourhood grocery store.
+By that, I mean if she keeps an account with the neighborhood grocery store.
 Check how she makes sure she is billed properly and pays on time.

 What are your plans for Mother’s Day?
 Are you giving your mom something special?
 Do you have some unique ideas to add to the above list of 8 financial gifts this Mother’s Day?
-Please share with us in comments below.
+Please share with us in the comments below.